Pink Noise for Sleep

 Sleep and the Brain

 Our brains produce slower brain waves during sleep.
 These slower brain waves make it possible for our bodies, and brains, to achieve rejuvenating rest.
-Listening to pink noise appears to amplify the strength of these brain waves during deep sleep.
-Thus, falling asleep faster, sleeping deeper longer—and waking up less often, are all benefits of using pink noise for sleep.
+Listening to pink noise via sound machines or earbuds appears to amplify the strength of these brain waves during deep sleep.
+Thus, falling asleep faster, sleeping deeper longer—and waking up less often, are all benefits of using pink noise to improve sleep.